E2415Matt/rancher/readme.md

-# deploying wordpress in 30 minutes including three coffee breaks in the middle!
+# deploying a functioning wordpress web page in 30 minutes (including three coffee breaks in the middle!).

 ## you have decided to launch your first wordpress web page and attach a mysql data base but you don't know where to start? this is your lucky day. here is all you need to know.